PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 absolute error improved from `3.234160177409649` to `2.384185791015625e-7`, with all metric gates passing.

+`text_detection_en_ppocrv3_2023may_int8.onnx` remains active with the normalized reason `int8_requantization_outliers_amplified_by_transpose_conv`.
+Under its recorded `x:1,3,480,640` input contract, the first INT8-activation/INT8-weight QLinearConv differs from ONNX Runtime at only two of 614,400 elements by one quantum.
+The final output differs at 16 of 307,200 pixels, concentrated in one small spatial cluster, but the model's two final stride-2 ConvTranspose stages amplify six of those pixels above `1e-1` and produce maximum error `0.7411765307188034`.
+Mean absolute error remains `9.280535896323273e-6` and RMSE `0.0022202128069130776`.
+An isolated first-Conv comparison shows both LiteRT and ONNX Runtime one-quantum tie differences from ONNX ReferenceEvaluator.
+Using LiteRT's native fixed-point quantized Conv for all QLinearConv nodes reduced the maximum only to `0.7137255659326911` while worsening mean error and cosine similarity, so the explicit ONNX-style requantization remains the less degrading general implementation.

 `yolox_nano.onnx` remains an active Tier 2 non-pass with the normalized reason `float_conv_accumulation_amplified_by_exp_stride`.
 The normal sequential comparison satisfies the aggregate metric gate with mean absolute error